To take a screenshot on a Mac, whether for an entire screen, custom selection or a specific window, you need to use Shift + Command ⌘ + number keys.

 If you do not feel comfortable with the traditional methods then perhaps you could use third-party apps to get the job done for you.

-For this case, I compiled a list of the best screen recording software, that can help you capture content on your screen, edit and share them instantly.
+For this case, I compiled a list of the best screen recording software, that can help you capture content on your screen, and edit and share them instantly.

 For a free option, I recommend Light shot a lightweight option which is available on the app store.
 This is a simplistic tool.
 Simply click the feather icon in the menu bar or Shift + Command ⌘ + 9 to activate Light shot and take a screenshot right away.
 You also have various annotation options like adding shapes, arrows, highlighting or saving your screenshots to the cloud.